Market Profile & Volume Profile

 Open type analysis — where price opens relative to the prior Value Area determines your initial bias

 • Open inside prior VA — the market is accepting yesterday's value.
-Expect rotation and balance until price breaks above the VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded. or below the VAL
+Expect rotation and balance until price breaks above the VAHDefinitionValue Area High — the upper boundary of the zone where 70% of volume traded.
+Acts as resistance. or below the VALDefinitionValue Area Low — the lower boundary of the zone where 70% of volume traded.
+Acts as support.

 • Open at or near prior POCDefinitionPoint of Control — the price with the highest volume.
 Where the most trading happened. — the market is opening at fair value.
 No directional bias yet.
 Wait for the first initiative move